swellaby/rusty-hook/README.md

 ### Hooks
 Under the `[hooks]` table, you can add an entry for any and every git hook you want to run by adding a key using the name of the [git hook][git hooks], and then specify the command/script you want to run for that hook.
 Whenever that git hook is triggered, `rusty-hook` will run your specified command!

+#### Using git arguments
+In git hook commands, any instance of `%@` will be replaced by the arguments that git passes to this hook.
+**Be warned, this CAN be dangerous if used incorrectly!**

 ### Logging
 Under the `[logging]` table, you can control whether to log the output of running your specified hook commands.
 By default `rusty-hook` will log the results of your hook script, but you can disable this behavior by setting the `verbose` key to `false`: